HakierGrzonzo/Kronikarz/backend/app/surreal_orm/README.md

 ```
 [Person] from ---> in [Trip] out ---> to [CAR]

+-- Diagram of terminology used with graph edges
 ```

 As a result, the `create` operation requires those parameters.